What a pain in the keester.

 The fix for this is not going to be as easy.

-If your mechanical inclined, then you may be able to take a tester and test out the humidistat easy enough.
-And the part itself is held on only buy a couple of screws usually.
+If you’re mechanically inclined, then you may be able to take a tester and test out the humidistat easily enough.
+And the part itself is held on by a couple of screws usually.

 But if you’re not mechanically inclined then you’ll probably want to hire a technician to do the job for you.